Family Dentistry | Valparaiso, Indiana

-At Heritage Lake Dental, we also believe that great oral health can only be achieved if you're giving your body the right ingredients to heal and repair itself.
-Next time you visit our practice; ask about the line of nutraceuticals we recommend and about what they can do for your oral and total body health.
+At Heritage Lake Dental, we also believe that great oral health can only be achieved if you’re giving your body the right ingredients to heal and repair itself.
+Next time you visit our practice, ask about the line of nutraceuticals we recommend and hear what they can do for your oral and total body health.

-Dental Exams A comprehensive dental exam will be performed by your dentist at your initial dental visit we will perform a comprehensive dental exam.
+A comprehensive dental exam will be performed by your dentist during your initial dental visit.
 Then, at regular check-up exams, your dentist and hygienist will perform the following:

-• Gum disease evaluation: Check the gums and bone around the teeth for any signs of periodontal disease.
+- A gum disease evaluation, wherein the dentist will check the gums and bone around the teeth for any signs of periodontal disease.

-• Examination of tooth decay: All tooth surfaces will be checked for decay with special dental instruments.
+- An examination of tooth decay, where all tooth surfaces will be checked for decay with

 Professional dental cleanings are performed by our Registered Dental Hygienists.
 Your cleaning appointment will include a dental exam and the following:

-• Teeth polishing: Removes stains and plaque that is not otherwise removed during tooth brushing and scaling.
+- Teeth polishing, to remove stains and plaque that is not otherwise removed during tooth brushing and scaling.